jhmanchola/Learning-curve/Problem-Solving/Probability-Tree-Diagram-With-Multicolor-Font-labels/README.md

-## TreeGraph Class to create instances of hierachical structures with the possibility to use different colored fonts in the same line of text
+## TreeGraph Class: Python object to create instances of hierachical structures with the possibility to use different colored fonts in the same line of text

 Python object created to add multicolored fonts to the labels of a [NetworkX](https://networkx.github.io/) graph.
 The `TreeGraph` class takes all the arguments to create a hierarchical tree graph, that can be oriented vertically or horizontally.
 The class includes methods to plot a tree with its nodes and edges (branches).
 It also has methods to get descendants and to calculate the product of a specific path in the tree.